Mahak926/VividNEWS/README.md

-# NEWS Nexus
+# VividNEWS

-NEWS Nexus is a responsive web application that enables users to fetch and display news articles from various categories and search queries.
+VividNEWS is a responsive web application that enables users to fetch and display news articles from various categories and search queries.

 ## Features